-Reporting: If you believe you or someone you know has experienced sexual misconduct, you should promptly report incidents to the Meredith Title IX Coordinator, Pam Davis, Director of Human Resources, at davispam@meredith.edu or at 919-760-8760.
+Reporting: If you believe you or someone you know has experienced sexual assault, domestic violence, dating violence, and/or stalking, you should promptly report incidents to the Meredith Title IX Coordinator, Pam Galloway, Director of Human Resources, at davispam@meredith.edu or at 919-760-8760.
 For incidents involving students, contact the Meredith Deputy Title IX Coordinator, Ann Gleason, Dean of Students, at gleasona@meredith.edu or at 919-760-8521.
-As soon as Meredith College employees (including faculty, staff and residence life staff members) become aware of an incident of sexual misconduct that occurred on or off campus that may jeopardize the safety or well-being of a member of the campus community, they must report this information to Pam Davis, Title IX Coordinator, or to Ann Gleason, Dean of Students.
+As soon as Meredith College employees (including faculty, staff and residence life staff members) become aware of an incident of sexual misconduct that occurred on or off campus that may jeopardize the safety or well-being of a member of the campus community, they must report this information to Pam Galloway, Title IX Coordinator, or to Ann Gleason, Dean of Students.
 No employee is authorized to investigate or resolve complaints of sexual misconduct without the involvement of the Title IX Coordinator or the Dean of Students.
 If you are unsure about what constitutes sexual misconduct at Meredith College, please contact the Title IX Coordinator or the Deputy Title IX Coordinator.